 Follow company pages.
 Most company pages have engaging audiences and it’ll be a good way to mix yourself with new minds.
 You can follow my company’s page on LinkedIn where we share career growth content and recent vacancies for entry-level and mid-level professionals.

-Finally, asides from building your network with people you know, go further and connect with your connection’s connections.
+Finally, aside from building your network with people you know, go further and connect with your connection’s connections.
 (I explained how you can do this in the previous section).

 What are the Different Types of Connections on LinkedIn?